 In ballroom dancing you always dance anti-clockwise and there are only two basic ways that you can turn - natural (right-handed) or reverse (left-handed).In a natural turn you always sway towards the middle of the ballroom, and in a reverse turn you always sway slightly towards the outside of the ballroom - the wall.
 The sway should be carried from the feet upwards, so that the whole of your body - legs, hips, shoulders and head is inclined towards the centre of the turn that you are making, with experience you will find that it comes naturally!

-The Connoisseur of Choreography in the Rumba and Cha Cha Cha
+The Connoisseur of Choreography in Salsa, Rumba and Cha Cha Cha and Samba.

 Dust of those dancing shoes and give it a whirl!

 Specialist private lessons are available throughout the day, evenings and weekends at the dance studio, The Selsey Centre, Manor Road, Selsey, West Sussex.